-Upon written request of a parent of a student who receives special education services, a staff member (as this term is defined by law), a principal or assistant principal, or the board, state law requires the district to place video and audio recording equipment in a classroom in which the student spends at least 50 percent of his or her instructional day, referred to in the law as a self-contained classroom.
-The majority of students in this type of classroom must also be students who receive special education services.
-Before the district places a video camera in a classroom or other setting in which your child receives special education services, the district will provide notice to you.
-Please speak directly with the principal or Mr. Freeman, who has been designated by the district to coordinate the implementation of and compliance with this law, for further information or to request the installation and operation of this equipment.
+In Accordance with state law, a parent of a student who receives special education services, a staff member (as this term is defined by law), a principal or assistant principal, or the board, state law requires the district to place video and audio recording equipment in a classroom in which the student spends at least 50 percent of his or her instructional day, referred to in the law as a self-contained classroom.
+The district will provide notice before placing a video camera in a classroom or other setting in which your child receives special education services.
+For more information or to request the installation and operation of this equipment, speak with the principal or Charlie Mann, the district technology director, who the district has designated to coordinate the implementation of and compliance with this law.
 [See EHBAF(LOCAL).]